ripplingsnake/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 Next is Asusctl follow everything as described

-Open nobara package manager, in search box type ausctl select both asusctl and rog gui and apply.
+Open nobara package manager, in search box type asusctl select both asusctl and rog gui and apply.
 Nobara will automatically install it.

 sudo systemctl start asusd